bayfrontmedia/bones-service-api/docs/setup.md

 which may be used by the API.
 - `request.ip_whitelist`: API requests made from an IP not found in this list will return a `ForbiddenException`.
-- `request.meta`: When enabled, requests with the field value of `true` existing in the query will return an array of metadata along with the request.
+- `request.meta`: When enabled, requests with the field value of `true` existing in the query will return an array of metadata along with the response.
 For example, by adding `?meta=true` to the request, the response will include metadata.
 This array can be filtered using the [api.response.meta filter](filters.md).
 The `request.meta.env` array specifies which app environments to allow this functionality.
 - `response.headers`: Headers to send with every API response.